A row of illuminated glamping tents at Lungovita Beach Retreat in Windsor Essex, glowing under the night sky with trees and picnic benches nearby.

 Operates seasonally.

-Surrounded by 485 acres of pristine wilderness, Nature’s Harmony Ecolodge is a peaceful off-grid escape in the heart of the Laurentian Mountains.
+Surrounded by almost 200 hectares of pristine wilderness, Nature’s Harmony Ecolodge is a peaceful off-grid escape in the heart of the Laurentian Mountains.

 Operates year-round.